Siglap: Amenities

-Siglap is served by amenities like the Siglap Centre, Siglap New Market, Siglap Shopping Centre and Siglap V which are mainly found at the junction of Siglap Road and East Coast Road.
-East Coast Road and Upper East Coast Road are also lined with several restaurants, food courts and shops.
-Additionally the entire estate is dotted with shophouses for the convenience of residents.
+Siglap is served by amenities like the Siglap Centre, Fairprice Siglap New Market, and Siglap V which are found at the junction of Siglap Road and East Coast Road.
+East Coast Road and Upper East Coast Road are also lined with restaurants, food courts and shops.
+Additionally the estate has shophouses for the convenience of residents.
 The Siglap Park Connector that leads to either the Bedok Reservoir Park or the East Coast Park runs west of the estate along the Siglap Canal.
 The Siglap Linear Park which is similar to a park connector cuts through the area too, running from Opera Estate to East Coast Park.
 Siglap is part of the Marine Parade Group Representation Constituency and has one community centre, the Siglap South Community Centre, it is not to be confused with the Siglap Community Centre that serves the Bedok South Estate which is part of the East Coast Group Representation Constituency.
+Before 2025, Siglap served as a political division and was later split into Bedok, Changi-Simei, Fengshan and Joo Chiat divisions.

 The Wisma Mendaki Headquarters is another social facility located in the estate and serves the Malay community of the greater Geylang area too.

 There are various places of worship like the Bethany Evangelical Free Church, Bethesda Frankel Estate Church, Church of Our Lady of Perpetual Succour, Ean Keng Si Buddhist Temple (延庆寺), Kim San Temple (金山寺斗山宫), Masjid Kampong Siglap and The Emmanuel Assembly of God Church.

 The area falls under the jurisdiction of the Siglap Neighbourhood Police Post (NPP), which is part of the Bedok Police Division, and the 2nd Singapore Civil Defence Force DIV HQ.